oceanprotocol-archive/OEPs/5/README.md

   - Assets transferring between different Ocean actors - In the actors that are giving access directly to some assets without using a third-party provider, would be possible to share directly the Assets between parties.

 ![P2P Communication](images/comm-p2p.png)

 <a name="service-integrity"></a>
 ## Service Integrity
+The Service Integrity layer can be regarded as a cryptographic membrane for off-to-on chain communication and vice versa.
+Here one finds the generation of service proofs as well as on-chain access control and privacy negotiation.

 <a name="service-proofs"></a>
 ### Service Proofs

 Service proofs are meant to publicly verify the off-chain data services and connections.
 Multiple data service proofs that enhance data and compute integrity can be foreseen in this component.
-It's responsibility of the AGENT to interact with all the different providers, enabling the communications allowing to challenge/retrieve the required Proofs of Service.
+The AGENT is responsible to generate the relevant proofs and interact with all the different providers, enabling the communications allowing to challenge/retrieve the required Proofs of Service.

 Using the [Service Plugins](#service-plugins) system, this module will interface with off-chain providers to obtain the proofs needed.

 <a name="privacy-management"></a>
 ### Privacy Management

-The **AGENT** will implement a Privacy Protocol allowing to negotiate the privacy requirements between parties.
+The AGENT WILL implement a Privacy Protocol allowing to negotiate the privacy requirements between parties.
 In a non-homogeneous network, different nodes can provide alternative mechanisms (hardware or software) implementing some privacy capabilities.

-In this scenario of we can assume that different users running Ocean Agents, can require and implement different privacy capabilities to negotiate with other agents.
-It means, each AGENT will define a list of the **"privacy systems"** supported.
+In such scenario of one can assume that different users running Ocean Agents can require and implement different privacy capabilities to negotiate with other agents.
+This means that each AGENT will define a list of the **"privacy systems"** supported.
 For example:

 ```